KoKo-debug/CardSlap/README.md

 Day 4
 - CSS board with pile size affected by number of cards
-- learn how to place cards in slight radom orietation
+- learn how to place cards in slight random orientation

 Day 5
-- annimate flipping card
-- create how to play
+- create how to play with visual images